eric-om/FetchHTML/README.md

 }

 Endpoints:
-To view all task objects: \tasks
+To view all task objects: /tasks
-For a single task: \tasks\:taskId
+For a single task: /tasks/:taskId
-To submit a task:  \tasks\submit
+To submit a task:  /tasks/submit